agustinmiura/kotlin/README.md

 Kotlin proyect
 =============

-* Proyect : Comparison between Java and Kotlin with examples .
+* tutorial : Comparison between Java and Kotlin with examples .